Jurn Simmons

 Jurn Sijtzema (born 29 August 1991), better known by his ring name Jurn Simmons, is a Dutch professional wrestler.
-He works for a freelancer and Westside Xtreme Wrestling (wXw).
+He currently working on freelancer, predominantly for Westside Xtreme Wrestling (wXw).

 Professional wrestling career

 Pro Wrestling Holland (2013–present)

 Simmons trained at Pro Wrestling Holland under the tutelage of Tengkwa and Gabriel Angelfyre, and made his debut for the promotion in April 2013.
 In the years since, he has held the PWH Heavyweight Championship twice.
 His first reign began in May 2014, when he defeated Big Geert for the title, and ended in February 2015, where he was defeated by Tengkwa in a four corners match, also involving Richie Julio and Tommy End.
 His second and current reign began in February 2019, when he defeated Emil Sitoci for the title.